My character smeared before probe has begun: Complainant in CJI harassment case

 CJI framed claims plea: SC says will enquire, enquire and enquire

 She further raised concerns over the presence of Justice Ramanna in the Committee.
 He is a close friend of the CJI and like a family member to him.
-Due to this my my affidavit and evidence may not get an objective and fair hearing, he also said.
+Due to this my affidavit and evidence may not get an objective and fair hearing, she also said.

 She also quoted the special hearing of the Supreme Court on Saturday.
 The CJI who refused to pass any judicial order on Saturday, while leaving it to the wisdom of his two brother judges had said, " I do not think this could be a plot of a junior assistant.
 There is a bigger plot.
 They want to deactivate the office of the CJI."
 I am extremely concerned and anxious in the wake of the hearing and the statement, she also said in her letter.